Note: To use this feature, you must be logged-in to a Pro Basic account. To learn how to upgrade, visit this link: How to upgrade to a Pro account

 - Show Overlay/Folder: Shows the overlay or folder selected.

-- Delay: Add a delay in Milliseconds (MS) between actions.
+- Wait For Milliseconds: Add a delay in Milliseconds (MS) between actions.

 Useful for digital signage.